 If you're adding nuts to your recipe (which I do recommend), always make sure to coat them in a teaspoon of flour before adding to your mixture.
 This will make sure they are evenly distributed throughout your bread.

 Your banana bread can be dry if you've left it in the oven for too long.
 It can also be dry if you've measured the cocoa wrong and added too much into the bater.

-Too much raising agent or a too short baking time can cause your bread to rise in the oven but sink once it’s come out.
-Always check if the bread is cooked by inserting a skewer in the middle of the bread.
+Too much raising agent or not enough baking time can cause your bread to rise in the oven but sink once it’s come out.
+Always check if the bread is cooked by inserting a skewer in the middle.
 If it comes out clean it’s cooked.

 Bananas have a nasty habit of making your bread seem cooked when in reality, it isn't.
 If you're not entirely sure that the metal skewer comes out clean, bake for an extra 5 minutes to make sure it's cooked all the way through.